 Denise’s story takes her from Head Start to Harvard.
 After graduating from Browning High School, Denise received her bachelor’s degree in English from Montana State University.
 She continued her education and earned a master’s in education from the Harvard Graduate School of Education.
 After teaching in North Dakota and Montana and working at the state education agency, Denise set her sights on the legal profession and received her juris doctorate from the University of Montana School of Law.

 Denise is an enrolled member of the Mandan Hidatsa Tribes, a descendant of the Blackfeet Tribe, and the Tlingit and Haida Tribes.
 In 2008, she became the first American Indian woman in the country ever elected to an executive statewide office.
 In 2012, she was reelected to a second term as Montana’s superintendent of public instruction.

 Dr. Rebecca Miner, Superintendent

 Shoreline Public Schools

 Dr. Miner has worked in K-12 education since 1992.
 Previously, she taught English, Social Studies, Spanish and Special Education at the secondary level for nine years.
 Additionally, she has served as an assistant principal and special services administrator in Vancouver Public Schools, assistant superintendent in the Washougal School District and the superintendent in the White Pass School District prior to becoming the superintendent in Shoreline Public Schools.
 Rebecca earned her B.A. in English at Lake Forest College in Illinois.
 She earned her Masters in Teaching at Willamette University.
-Her superintendent credential is from Washington State University, where she is now completing her doctorate in educational leadership.
+She earned her superintendent credential and doctorate in educational leadership from Washington State University.
 A native Washingtonian, she was raised in Vancouver.